Mediven and Venosan Compression Stockings

 BOOK A FITTING

-Book a free medical compression stocking fitting at our monthly clinics – South Auckland, Wellington, the Hutt, Masterton, Kapiti or Palmerston North.
+Book a free medical compression stocking fitting at one of our clinics – South Auckland, Wellington, the Hutt, Masterton, Paraparaumu or Palmerston North.

 Make a fitting booking